MelakuDemeke/Alx-plan-to-google-calendar/README.md

 1. Navigate to your Alx schedule page.

-2. Click on the the button `export to google calender` that is render beside the filter buttons
+2. Click on the button `export to Google calender` that is rendered beside the filter buttons

-3. it will open a modal with all schedules and all you need to do is add the schedule you want
+3. It will open a modal with all schedules and all you need to do is add the schedule you want

 ![banner](images/alx-to-google.gif)